 - Do not use your child as an ally.
 Your child wants to love

 both parents.
 Asking your child to take your side

 in any situation regarding the other parent can create a tremendous

 amount of stress for your child.

 - Do not criticize the other parent in your child’s presence.
 One of the most stressful events for a child is when a parent puts down the other parent in front of the child.
 Avoid venting your hostile feelings toward the other parent in front of your child.
 Also, think carefully when you are talking about the other parent when your child can overhear you.
-Try to work on your relationship with your child rather than concentrating on your negative feelings for the other parent.
+Focus on developing your relationship with your child rather than your negative feelings for the other parent.